-- For project components that involve participants: - o The number of participants who received each type of intervention/service. - o The criteria for determining participant success in the project. - The number of activities accomplished. - The criteria for determining activity completion and/or success in the project. - Outcome variables and how they were defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data was collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data was analyzed.
+- The research design for the outcome evaluation (e.g., pre-/post-test, mixed methods, comparison groups). - A set of evaluation questions.
+These are the questions that the evaluation answered.
+These shall include the project's goals and objectives and may also include more outcome-oriented questions. - The number of participants who received each type of intervention/service. - The criteria for determining participant success in the project. - Outcome variables and how they were defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data were collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data was analyzed.
 Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chisquare) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.). - The strategy for determining whether outcomes were due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable. - If multiple types of interventions were employed, include a description of how the separate effects on outcome variables of each type of the intervention were determined, if possible.